jsksoft/Udacity_Airbnb_DataAnalysis/README.md

 - Seaborn

 ## Dataset
-The dataset can be downloaded on Kaggle: https://www.kaggle.com/airbnb/boston It contains the follwing files:
+The dataset can be downloaded on Kaggle: https://www.kaggle.com/airbnb/boston. <br>
+It contains the follwing files:
 - lisings.csv
 - calender.csv